Summit Learning Centre

 - Using information from a person or source during a test, unless authorized by the teacher or the course instructions.

-- Providing, or accepting, unauthorized access to restricted course materials (tests, passwords, quizzes, answer keys), without the teacher's consent in writing.
+- Providing, or accepting, unauthorized access to restricted course materials (tests, passwords, quizzes, answer keys), without the teacher's written consent.

 Note: Students are responsible for keeping a record of the resources used when completing assignments/projects.
 Please be sure to check your specific course, or teacher, for the Citation style that you are required to use.